-- Obtain a written release of information signed by parents/guardians/caregivers and providers - Confer with student and parents/guardians/caregivers about any specific requests on how to handle the situation - Inform the student's teachers about possible days of absences - Allow accommodations for student to make up work (be understanding that missed assignments may add stress to student) - Mental health professionals or trusted staff members should maintain ongoing contact to monitor student's actions and mood - Work with parents/guardians/caregivers to involve the student in an aftercare plan.
+- Obtain a written release of information signed by parents/guardians/caregivers and providers. - Confer with students and parents/guardians/caregivers about any specific requests on how to handle the situation. - Inform the student's teachers about possible days of absences. - Allow accommodations for students to make up work (be understanding that missed assignments may add stress to students). - Mental health professionals or trusted staff members should maintain ongoing contact to monitor student's actions and mood.

+Work with parents/guardians/caregivers to involve the student in an aftercare plan.